AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-ios/overview.md

 If you don't have an AdGuard account yet, you will have to create it first.

 Using AdGuard VPN is quite easy.
 On the main screen you can see the *Connect/Disconnect* button and the list of available servers.
 There servers have their own location (a certain country and a city) and ping indicator.
-The ping describes the response time of the server (in milliseconds).
-For example, choosing the server with the ping of 22 ms means that the signal will reach the server and return back in 22 milliseconds.
-So the lower this rate, the faster is your connection.
-In AdGuard VPN you can choose among over 50 locations in dozens of countries.
+The ping describes the the server's response time (in milliseconds).
+Choosing the server with a ping of 22 ms means that a data packet sent to this server is returned (received again) after 22 ms. In AdGuard VPN you can choose among over 50 locations in dozens of countries.

 ![Main screen and locations *mobile_border](https://cdn.adguardvpn.com/content/kb/vpn/ios/1.png?123)